 $30+tax

-Photo Credit: City of Vancouver Archives Park N12.2
+Photo Credit: Sunny Southern Slope.
+City of Vancouver Archives.
+VLP 58

-Location: Tour will start and end in the Sunset area.
+This tour will explore the Sunset Neighborhood.
 Paid participants will receive the exact starting location after registering, approximately 2 weeks prior to the tour.

 Please note: